rozerbagh/weather_app/audrino/README.md

 # GPS-tracker-using-Neo-6m-Module--ESP8266--nodejs--mongodb
 Build a GPS tracker using Neo 6m Module, ESP8266, nodejs, mongodb and EJS Hey Everyone, I hope you guys are safe and sound.
 In this tutorial we are going to “ Build a GPS tracker using Neo 6m Module, ESP8266, nodejs, mongodb and EJS ”.
-#### In this tutorial I have covered following topics :
-1. Introduction
-2. Tech Stack Overview
-3. Architecture
-4. Installations Overview (Not actual installation video)
-a.
-Arduino
-b.
-ESP8266 Libraries
-c.
-Arduino Json and HTTP client library installation and version
-d.
-Mongodb
-e.
-Nodejs
-f.
-NPM
-g.
-VS code
-5. Creating a Webserver using nodejs, ejs and mongodb.
-6. Create api to accept data from IoT device.
-7. Exposing end point url using ngrok.
-8. Testing the API using postman.
-9. GPS and Wemos device connection
-10. Programming wemos device
-11. Sending data from wemos to backend server
-12. Do’s and Don’t

 #### You will need below components for this tutorial:
 1. Neo 6m GPS module